An in-depth report on the causes, diagnosis, treatment, and prevention of prostate cancer.

 [For more information on staging, see Treatment section of this report.]

-Treatment choices are generally based on the patient's age, the stage and grade of the cancer, overall health status, and the patient's personal preferences for the risks and benefits of each therapy.
+Treatment choices are generally based on the person's age, the stage and grade of the cancer, overall health status, and the person's personal preferences for the risks and benefits of each therapy.

 Depending on the cancer stage and other factors, patients have 4 main treatment options that are commonly used: